 Winter Skincare Solutions For Dogs and Cats

 Winter’s cold weather and low humidity conditions can cause your skin to become dry and uncomfortable.
 This also affects dogs and cats, despite their layer of fur for protection.
-In fact, winter skin and coat problems are a common concern for pet owners.
+Winter skin and coat problems are a common concern for pet owners.
 Indoor heating can dry out the air and circulate allergens throughout your home.
-Just as you may take extra steps to keep your skin healthy when the weather turns cool, we’ve put together some tips for your pets too.
+Just as you may take extra steps to keep your skin healthy when the weather turns cool, we’ve also put together some tips for your pets.

 Exposed Skin

-Dogs and cats grow their own winter coat, but this does not mean they are always protected from frostbite and skin injury.
-The most vulnerable areas to frostbite are on paw pads, ears, and tail.
+Dogs and cats grow their winter coat, but this does not mean they are always protected from frostbite and skin injury.
+The most vulnerable frostbite areas are paw pads, ears, and tail.
 Learn more about the signs of frostbite.
-Monitor weather conditions closely and limit your pet’s time outdoors especially during wind chill, extreme cold, and other winter weather warnings.
-Snow and ice can cut paws, so before going for walks, keep paw pads hydrated and protected with a spray or balm.
-When you return home, wipe their paws to remove any potentially toxic or irritating substances like salt, ice melt products, and antifreeze.
+Monitor weather conditions closely and limit your pet’s time outdoors, especially during low wind chills, extreme colds, and other winter weather warnings.
+Snow and ice can cut paws, so keep paw pads hydrated and protected with a spray or balm before walking.
+When you return home, wipe their paws to remove potentially toxic or irritating substances like salt, ice melt products, and antifreeze.

 Humidity

 Make sure your home is comfortable for you and your pets all winter long by controlling the humidity levels.
 If you have a forced-air or central furnace system, it will emit dry heat throughout your home.
-This low humidity environment quickly dries out the skin, nasal passages, and causes static electricity shocks.
-To combat dry air, try using a humidifier and fixing cold air drafts.
+This low-humidity environment quickly dries the skin and nasal passages and causes static electricity shocks.
+To combat dry air, try using a humidifier.

 Winter Allergies